The Outflow of the B335 Protostar II: After the Outburst

-The bright, compact shock front 3E has proper motion of 208 km\,s$^{-1}$ and a radial velocity of -84 km\,s$^{-1}$ (Figure \ref{CO-radial-velocity.eps}) relative to the systemic velocity represented by the average of 0E, 0Wn, and 0Ws.
-For the next shock in the blue-shifted lobe, shock 4E, we can distinguish three components, listed separately in Table I. Only the most southern of these components (4Ec) in included in the field of the NIRSpec data cube.
-In Figure~\ref{CO-radial-velocity.eps} the CO emission lines in shock 4E (violet lines) appear less blue-shifted than those of shock 3E (blue lines) and correlation with the spectra of 0E, 0Ws, and 0Wn gives a radial velocity of -28.5 $\pm$ 2.5 km\,s$^{-1}$ for 4Ec, the southern component in shock 4E (Table I), very different from 3E indeed.
-It should also be noted that the $^{12}$CO ro-vib lines of shock 3E are quite likely optically thick and suffer from self absorption effects, so that the measured radial velocity is dominated by the surface of the shock facing the observer.
-In shock 3E, like in all other internal shock fronts in the jet, gas is being squeezed perpendicular to the jet axis, expanding the shock front sideways.
-This is clearly demonstrated by the morphological changes going from shock fronts 3E to 4E, 5E, 6E out to IR5.
-The high blueshifted value of the 3E radial velocity probably just represents the surface facing the observer of a laterally expanding shock front.
+Shock front 2E, emitting almost exclusively in ionic lines, appears faint in the F444W filter images, and its proper motion is therefore poorly determined.
+The bright, compact shock front 3E has proper motion of 208 km\,s$^{-1}$ and a radial velocity of -74 km\,s$^{-1}$ (Figure \ref{CO-radial-velocity}) relative to the systemic velocity represented by the average of 0E, 0Wn, and 0Ws.
+For the next shock in the blue-shifted lobe, shock 4E, we can distinguish three spatial components, listed separately in Table I. Only the most southern of these components (4Ec) is included in the field of the NIRSpec data cube.